ht-sdks/consent-manager/GUIDESTYLES.md

 # Elements inside Consent Manager

-This is the guide with the list ids from the different components inside Consent-Manager, you can use the id to change the styles with css files inside your project.
+This is a list of all HTML element IDs used by the different components in Consent Manager.
+Use these IDs to target and customize CSS styles in your project.

 ## Banner